into-docker/pem-reader/README.md

 # pem-reader

-A lightweight library to convert keys from PEM files into byte arrays.
+A lightweight library to read keys from PEM files.

 ## Usage